SciML/SciMLDocs/docs/src/getting_started/installation.md

 SciML is [over 130 Julia packages](https://github.com/SciML).
 That's too much stuff to give someone in a single download!
 Thus instead, the SciML organization divides its functionality into composable modules that can be mixed and matched as required.
-Installing SciML ecosystem functionality is equivalent to installation such packages.
+Installing SciML ecosystem functionality is equivalent to installation of such packages.

 For example, do you need the differential equation solver?
 Then install DifferentialEquations via the command: